jeffreystoke/dotfiles/README.md

 ### Adding files or directories

 - Add new files and directories
-- Update `sparse-checkout-files.txt` to include new files
+- Update `.dotfiles` to include new files
 - Update `.gitignore` to exclude new files

 ## LICENSE